cristi-salcescu/todo-crud-aspmvc-react/Front/Client/README.md

-Open the index.html.
+Open the ./dist/index.html.
 All bundles are already generated, there is no need to run any extra tasks.

+Execute `npm install` from command prompt to install all dependecies.

-# GruntJS
+# Gulp
-The application uses GruntJS to run tasks.
+The application uses Gulp to run tasks.

-How install GruntJS:
+Execute from command prompt `npm install -g gulp-cli` to make Gulp available.

+How to run Gulp
 - Execute from command prompt:
-`npm install -g grunt-cli`
-- Execute from command prompt:
-`npm install`

-How to run GruntJS
-- Execute from command prompt:
-`grunt`
+`gulp`
 - In order to start the watch, execute from command prompt:
-`grunt watch`
+`gulp watch`

-GruntJS is used to bundle all modules together, concatenate css files, linting.
+Gulp is used to bundle all modules together, concatenate css files, linting.

 # Architecture
 The application is split in 3 layers: